 - Municipality sends DOR a request to certify the TID and includes all the required documents.
-If DOR determines procedures were followed, DOR will email the municipality a certification letter. - While the TID is active, the JRB must meet yearly to review the annual performance and status of the TID based on the annual report (sec.
-66.1105(4m)(f), Wis.
+If DOR determines procedures were followed, DOR will email the municipality a certification letter. - While the TID is active, the JRB must meet yearly to review the annual performance and status of the TID based on the annual report (secs.
+60.85(4)(d), 66.1105(4m)(f) and 66.1106(3)(e), Wis.
 Stats.)